 When to Climb

 Spring and Fall are the best times to climb Gunsight Peak.
-From April to mid-June and September to November.
+From April to June and September to November.

 The mountain can also be climbed in Summer.
-I personally think it is too hot during that time and would only climb the mountain during the cooler months of the year.
-Even in May, the temperatures were in the 80’s which was warm enough for me.
-There isn’t much shade available on the route up the south ridge.
+I personally think it is too hot during that time and would recommend hiking during the cooler months of the year.
+Even in May, the temperatures were in the 80’s which was warm.
+There isn't much shade available on this mountain.

 No fees for climbing this mountain.